hammerlab/spree/README.md

 ![Screencast of a Spark job running and UI updating along with it](http://f.cl.ly/items/3r0C1J1Z1v472s1u1F14/Screen%20Recording%202015-07-06%20at%2001.31%20PM.gif)

-*Left: Spree pages showing all jobs and stages, updating in real-time; right: a `spark-shell` running a simple job.*
+*Left: Spree pages showing all jobs and stages, updating in real-time; right: a `spark-shell` running a simple job; see [the Screencast gallery in this repo](https://github.com/hammerlab/spree/blob/master/screencasts.md) for more examples.*

 ## Features!
 Spree is a complete rewrite of [Spark's web UI](https://spark.apache.org/docs/1.4.0/spark-standalone.html#monitoring-and-logging), providing several notable benefits…